topic 22551 p5

 - Thames NEW ZEALAND

 A. Hi Victoria.
-I don't think many people use the anecdotal argument that "my parents (or my grandparents) weren't harmed".
-I & others use the very powerful statistical argument that tens of millions of people, probably hundreds of millions, don't seem to have been demonstrably harmed according to studies done by the people we entrust to do them like the Alzheimer's Association, the EPA, and WHO.
+Some people use the anecdotal argument that "my parents (or my grandparents) weren't harmed", but I & others use the statistical argument that hundreds of millions of people, don't seem to have been demonstrably harmed according to studies done by the people we entrust to do them like the Alzheimer's Association, the EPA, and WHO.

-I'm not saying that there is no evidence to the contrary or that the risk is zero.
-I'm saying that when those trusted sources change their minds, so will I; but in the meantime risk is everywhere -- so aluminum cookware is not something that I will worry over.
+I'm certainly not saying that there is no evidence to the contrary or that the risk is zero; some of those 'contrary' studies are listed on these pages.
+I'm saying that if/when those trusted sources change their minds, so will I; but in the meantime risk is everywhere -- so aluminum cookware is not something that I will choose to worry over.

 March 6, 2019

 Your points are good - in this imperfect world nothing is completely safe - but there were quite a few commenting whose main reason to use aluminium was based on the life of a relative.Victoria STOKES [returning]